auselen/graph-bender/README.md

 With each level, the number of jellies increase.
 Complete the nine levels as quickly as you can!

+and as a bonus you can use your beloved sixaxis controller to connect jellies even faster...

 ![alt tag](docs/tut2.png)

 ![alt tag](docs/tut1.png)